 Determination of urea nitrogen in serum is widely used as a screening test for renal function.
-When used in conjunction with the determination of creatinine in serum, it is helpful in the differential diagnosis of the three types of azotemia; pre-renal, renal and postrenal.
+When used in conjunction with the determination of creatinine in serum, it is helpful in the differential diagnosis of the three types of azotemia; pre-renal, renal and post-renal.

 The present procedure is based on a modification of the method of Talked and Schubert (1965).
 Urea is hydrolyzed in the presence of water and urease to produce ammonia and carbon dioxide.
-The liberated ammonia reacts with α-ketoglutarate in the presence of NADH to yield glutamate.
-An equimolar quantity of NADH undergoes oxidation during the reaction catalyzed by Glutamate dehydrogenase (GLDH) resulting in a decrease in absorbance (340 nm) that is proportional nitrogen directly the urea concentration in the sample.
+The liberated ammonia reacts with α -ketoglutarate in the presence of NADH to yield glutamate.
+An equimolar quantity of NADH undergoes oxidation during the reaction catalyzed by Glutamate dehydrogenase (GLDH) resulting in a decrease in absorbance (340 nm) that is directly proportional to the urea nitrogen concentration in the sample.